akien-mga/godot-website/collections/_article/dev-snapshot-godot-4-3-dev-4.md

 ---
 title: "Dev snapshot: Godot 4.3 dev 4"
-excerpt: ""
+excerpt: "TODO"
 categories: ["pre-release"]
-author: Rémi Verschelde
+author: Clay John
 image: /storage/blog/covers/dev-snapshot-godot-4-3-dev-4.webp
-image_caption_title: ""
-image_caption_description: ""
+image_caption_title: "Parking Garage Rally Circuit"
+image_caption_description: "A game by Walaber"
-date: 2024-02-29 12:00:00
+date: 2024-02-29 18:00:00
 ---

 4.3 dev 4 is jam-packed with changes after 3 weeks of further development.
 This is an unexpectedly large dev release containing many bug fixes, stability improvements, and new features.

 This release includes many notable changes including:

-- Many Tilemap enhancements setting the stage for exposing tilemap layers as nodes
 - AnimationMixer feature parity and other animation goodies.
 - .NET code quality and usability improvements.
 - Allow opening scenes with missing scene dependency.
-- UFBX as a built-in alternative to FBX2GLTF.
+- UFBX as a built-in alternative to FBX2glTF.
 - Huge improvement to pixel stability for pixel art games.
 - Many rendering features and enhancements.
+- Redesigned graph editor for Visual Shaders.
 - And more!

 Keep in mind that while we try to make sure each dev snapshot is stable enough for general testing, this is by definition a pre-release piece of software.
 Be sure to make frequent backups, or use a version control system such as Git, to preserve your projects in a case of corruption or data loss.